michael-kricheldorf/flare-forecast.github.io-wiki/CIBR-2022-All-hands-tutorial.md

 ```
 ### Variables Explanation
 * "forecast_code" is the full URL link to your GitHub repository which you have created and configured earlier in activity 3.
-* "forecast_code_branch" is the variable which points to the branch of your GitHub repository.
+* "forecast_code_branch" is the variable which points to the branch of your GitHub repository (typically main, but you can configure a different branch if needed).
-* "configure_run" is the file where the begin date was set.
+* "configure_run" is the name of the YAML configuration file you edited in your GitHub repo in activity 4, i.e. where dates were defined.
-* "config_set", "function" specify the FLARE config_set and which FLARE function to run
+* "config_set", "function" specify the FLARE config_set and which FLARE function to run (we'll use default)
 * "use_https", "aws_default_region", and "aws_s3_endpoint" specify S3-related configuration: whether to use https, which S3 region to use, and which S3 server to connect.
 For most (if not all) CIBR runs, these will all be "TRUE", "s3", and "flare-forecast.org", so you are unlikely to ever need to change these
 * "number_of_runs" is the variable which set the period of observed days.
-For example, if "number_of_runs" is set as 30 and the start date is 2022/06/01 (defined in the configure_flare.yml as per the previous activity), there were results in 30 days in the s3 buckets.
+For example, if "number_of_runs" is set as 30 and the start date is 2022/06/01 (defined in the configure_flare.yml as per the previous activity), there were results in 30 days in the S3 buckets.

-After setting up these variables, the file needs to be save as ```filename.json```.
+After setting up these variables, the file needs to be save as ```tutorial_<yourname>.json```.
-To run the retroactive run, send the json file to Yun-Jung (y.ku@ufl.edu).
+To start the retroactive run, send the json file to Yun-Jung (y.ku@ufl.edu).
-She will run your repo with variables set up by yourself.
+She will dispatch the run of a batch of 30 days as configured, using code from your repo with variables that you set up.
-Then, you can check the results in s3 bucket with your personal s3 account.
+You will be able to check the results in the S3 bucket as the runs complete, as per activity 2.
+Files associated with you your runs will have tutorial_<yourname> in the name.

 # Q&A time